MrYsLab/python_banyan/docs/example11.md

  the GPIO pin number, the current state of the button, and a time tick to indicate when the change occurred.

-When the user releases the pushbutton, the LED will be extinguished, and another message will be published, indicating the new state change.
+When the user releases the pushbutton, the LED will be extinguished.
+Another message will be published, indicating the new state change.

-For ease of use, all examples will use a Raspberry Pi Model 3 connected to a [Pibrella](http://pibrella.com/) hat.
+All examples will use a Raspberry Pi Model 3 connected to a [Pibrella](http://pibrella.com/) hat for ease of use.
 The Pibrella has a push button and several LEDs.
 This precludes us from having to wire individual components to the Raspberry Pi.

 For GPIO control, the [pigpio](http://abyz.me.uk/rpi/pigpio/) GPIO library will be used.

-## A Simple Solution
+## A Simple Solution To GPIO Control Of A Raspberry Pi

 Let's begin by looking at a simple example named [single.py](https://github.com/MrYsLab/python_banyan/blob/master/examples/single.py).